Vehicle registration plates of the Australian Capital Territory: Current general series

 In 1998 when the previous series was exhausted, the series changed to Yaa-nna.
 The previous Feel the Power Slogan was replaced by the original "ACT – Canberra The Nation's Capital" and an optional slogan was offered "ACT – Canberra Heart of the Nation".

 In 1999, manufacturer changes lead to the adoption of NSW Premium embossed dies on ACT plates and continues today.
 This started from 'YAT-00A'.

 Since 2007 a special series bearing the slogan "ACT-Celebration of a Century 2013" is being issued in commemoration of Canberra's centenary year in 2013.
 These plates were issued starting with YGA-00A, then at end of YGZ-99Z it skipped over to YIA-00A.

-Since 8 July 2015, a new slogan has been offered – CANBERRA – AN AGE FRIENDLY CITY as an additional option to the existing slogans.
+Since 8 July 2015, a new slogan has been offered, CANBERRA – AN AGE FRIENDLY CITY, as an additional option to the existing slogans.
 The ranges YKQ-00A to YKQ-99Z and YLP-00A to YLP-99Z have been allocated for this new slogan.

-Canberra - The Nation's Capital series has also been updated as the alpha numerics has been embossed closer rather than the wider and the ink colour changed to a slightly darker blue tone.
+Canberra - The Nation's Capital series has also been updated as the alphanumerics has been embossed closer rather than the wider and the ink colour changed to a slightly darker blue tone.